-If possible, it is best to shop in-store in order to aptly do the following:
+If possible, it is best to shop in-store in order to consider the following:

-- Determine whether the adjustable base and mattress meet your requirements.
-Check the base for heaviness, manufacturing materials, location of motors, noisiness (AC motors are noisier than DC motors), periodic maintenance of motors-if any, safety features in case of power failures.
+- Adjustable base and mattress specs: Check the base for heaviness, manufacturing materials, location of motors, noisiness (AC motors are noisier than DC motors), periodic maintenance of motors-if any, safety features in case of power failures.
 Regarding the mattress, check the type and quantity of padding.
 If it’s an Innerspring, ask about the coil design, and make sure it can respond to folding.
 Check the distribution of heat throughout the mattress.
 Determine the durability of both mattress and base.
 And don’t forget the remote control.
 Is it wireless?
-What features does it have: ability to adjust both sides of the bed if it’s a split model, control temperature, heat distribution, firmness, number of posture positions, does it have a timer, is it automatic, is it programmable?
+What features does it have; e.g., the ability to adjust both sides of the bed if it’s a split model, control temperature, heat distribution, firmness, number of posture positions, does it have a timer, is it automatic, is it programmable?

-- The big test.
-You (and your partner) should now test mattresses/beds to determine comfort and likeability for as long as you like.
+- Comfort You (and your partner) should now test mattresses/beds to determine comfort and likeability for as long as you like.

-- Assembly.
-Is assembly included in purchase?
+- Assembly: Is assembly included in the purchase?
 If not, does it come with instruction written clearly, precisely, and in a language you understand?
 Would you need your own tools or special tools for assembly?

-- Return policy.
-What is it?
-Make sure it will be in writing.
+- Return policy: What is it?
+Make sure you have the return policy in writing.

 If you are purchasing an adjustable bed for medical reasons, it may be tax deductible.